 - A fun and friendly environment

-If you are after the ultimate hostel in Charleston, then look no further than Charleston’s NotSo Hostel!
+If you are after a great US hostel then look no further than Charleston’s NotSo Hostel!
 This place has the perfect setting in the historic downtown district of the city.

 Best Airbnb in Charleston – Comfortable and Spacious Lodge